Tropical ideals do not realise all Bergman fans

 \section{Not every Bergman fan is the variety of a tropical ideal}

 We now prove that not every balanced polyhedral complex can be obtained as the variety of a tropical ideal.
-Our counterexample will in fact be the Bergman fan of a matroid; see \cite{Ardila06} for details.
+Our counterexample will be the Bergman fan of a matroid; see \cite{Ardila06} for details.

 \begin{definition} Let $M$ be a loopless matroid of rank $d$ on the ground set $\{1,\dots,n\}$.
 The {\bf Bergman fan} $\B(M)$ of $M$ is the pure $d$-dimensional polyhedral fan in $\RR^n$ consisting of the cones of the form where $\F = \{\emptyset \subsetneq F_1 \subsetneq F_2 \subsetneq \dotsb \subsetneq F_k \subsetneq \{1,\dotsc, n\}\}$ is a chain of flats in the lattice of flats $\mathcal L(M)$ of $M$, and where $\bfe_S$ stands for the sum of the standard basis vectors $\bfe_i$ with $i$ running through $S$.
 The Bergman fan of any matroid is given the structure of a balanced polyhedral complex by defining the multiplicity of each maximal cone to be equal to 1. \end{definition}